-The aim of the KACELLE project is to bring the patented Inbicon Core Technology from a pre-commercial level to a near-commercial level, making the technology available in the market and attractive to investors.
+The purpose of the KACELLE project was to bring the patented Inbicon technology for cellulosic ethanol production from a pre-commercial level to a commercial level, including demonstration of the whole value chain.
+That means to make the technology available in the market and make it attractive to investors in 4-5 years from 2009.

-The process will be assessed from an environmental perspective through LCA analysis and results will be published for scientific purposes and for expanding the use of the technology to future business partners.
+The process would be assessed from an environmental perspective through LCA analysis and results would be published for scientific purposes and for extending the use of the technology to future business partners.

-The team of partners in this project are industrial players who have a relevant business role in the demonstration of this value chain, a research center, and universities with internationally recognized competences in key areas.
+The partners behind the project are industrial players with relevant business roles in the demonstration of this value chain, a research centre, and universities with internationally recognized competences in key areas.
+Partners are INBICON (DK), DONG Energy (DK), Royal DSM (NL), Statoil (NO), University of Copenhagen – LIFE (DK), University of Minho, Braga (PT), and the German Biomass Research Centre (DE).